ajnetzley/ichorCurate/README.md

 streamlit run app/app.py
 ```

-Then, copy and paste either of Local, Network, or External URL into your browser to enter the app.
+Then, copy and paste either the Local, Network, or External URL into your browser to enter the app.

 ### Using The App